kubesphere-retired/docs.kubesphere.io/content/v2.1/zh-CN/installation/install-on-k8s-airgapped.md

 Install KubeSphere using kubectl.

-- If there are 1 Core and 2 GB RAM available in your cluster, use the command below to trigger a default minimal installation only:
+- If there are 1 Core and 2 GB RAM available in your cluster, use the command below to start a default minimal installation only:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubesphere/ks-installer/master/kubesphere-minimal.yaml